SquidDev-CC/FAQBot-CC/CONTRIBUTING.md

 When contributing changes or additions to the faq list, make sure your writings are in British-English and use a spell-checker.
 Furthermore, re-read your own writings and ask someone else to proofread it.
 Refer to your sources of information where possible, preferably to [wiki.computercraft.cc](https://wiki.computercraft.cc) articles.
+Check your regex for validity.
+Keep it simple and not too broad.
+Use [regexr.com](https://regexr.com/) for testing.
 See the example faq for more information and the possibilities of markdown.